Wellness-Based Natural Support

 Patient “B” has Multiple Sclerosis.
 She also suffers balance troubles, numbness in the hands, upper back and neck pain, and fatigue.

-Hmm… this common scenario forces us to think, “what’s the difference between the two patients… how does patient “A” have the same MS symptoms?
-This should be the “a-ha” moment for you, if you have been diagnosed with Multiple Sclerosis.
+Hmm… this common scenario forces us to think, what’s the difference between the two patients… how does patient “A” have the same MS symptoms?
+This should be very significant to you, if you have been diagnosed with Multiple Sclerosis!

 The great news is that scientists have indeed isolated various causes of nervous system malfunction.
 But there are some key aspects that are sadly only being considered by a small number of open-minded doctors and the media.

 There is evidence that a tiny hidden neck problem from a trauma could be a factor in MS. It could come from a neck, head or upper back injury, possibly 10 years or more prior to onset of symptoms associated with Multiple Sclerosis.
 Some MS sufferers indeed remember having head injuries, car accidents, falls.
 Some don’t.
 But one particular kind of neck problem has been sadly, not looked for in most patients diagnosed with Multiple Sclerosis.

 Are the Causes of MS Really Unknown?
 Dr. Erika Schwartz is an internationally recognized physician, patient advocate, and expert in conventional and integrative medicine, with more than 31 years of experience.
 Dr. Schwartz referred her patient, popular CBS television talk show host, and MS sufferer, Montel Williams for a rare, specialized treatment with upper neck specialist, my colleague, Dr. Patrick Kerr of New York.
 In Montel’s 2004 autobiography, Climbing Higher, which became a New York Times bestseller, he detailed his struggle with Multiple Sclerosis.
 Then, just a few years later, he was thrilled to tell the world about his stunning improvement on his show.